 Volunteers are the heartbeat that make nearly every Hoyt Arboretum program possible.
-They keep trails cleared, lead field trips and tours, assist visitors in the Visitor Center and on the trails, contribute to community science initiatives, and expand the herbarium.
+They keep trails cleared, lead public tours and nature walks, assist visitors in the Visitor Center and on the trails, contribute to community science initiatives, and expand the herbarium.

-- Groups — corporate, civic, educational, or otherwise — are welcome to schedule private volunteer work parties.
+- Groups — corporate, community, educational, or otherwise — are welcome to schedule private volunteer crews.

 - Trail Rovers are walking ambassadors, traveling the trails to greet guests and interpret the Arboretum.

 - Visitor Center Representatives are often a guest’s first point of contact at the Arboretum.
 They promote a positive visitor experience by sharing their knowledge of the Arboretum’s trees and trails and providing recommendations for guests.